Things to Do in Madagascar in February

 Best Activities in February

-Avenue of Baobabs Sunrise Photography
+Avenue of the Baobabs photography at sunset

 February Events & Festivals

-Famadihana (Turning of Bones)
+Famadihana (Turning of the Bones) ceremonies in highland villages